tcosmo/TuringLang/README.md

-# `alang`: A Turing Machine specification language and simulator
+# `alang`: Turing machines specification language and simulator

-`alang` allow you to write and simulate Turing Machines.
+`alang` allow you to write and simulate Turing machine.
 It comes with a GUI, `alangui` which allows you to visualise your machines' executions.

 Machines are specified in a [YAML](https://en.wikipedia.org/wiki/YAML)-based language, see for instance: